gerth2/gerth2.github.io/_drafts/math_primer1.md

 Here, $$f(x)$$ is just the name for the transformation which is *mathematically* described by the act of squaring $$x$$, which in turn is denoted as $$x^2$$, the result of all of which is described by the variable $$y$$.

 Take a more concrete example with multiple inputs.
 For those of you who are not familiar, Sir Isaac Newton developed a set of laws of physical motion.
 They describe how bodies of mass move through space.
-Newton's second law is usually stated in its 1-dimensional formula form:
+Newton's second law is often introduced in its 1-dimensional formula form:

 $$ F = ma $$

 Where
 * $$m$$ is the mass of the object in *kilograms* ($$kg$$)
 * $$a$$ is the acceleration of the object in *meters per second squared* ($$m/s^2$$)
 * $$F$$ is the force required to cause that mass to accelerate at that rate.
+Force is measured in units of *Newtons* ($$N$$)

 This law defines a function with two inputs - mass and acceleration.
 It describes what sort of force is needed to cause a given mass to move with a given acceleration.
 This could be useful to determine how much force your drivetrain is exerting on your robot when you measure how fast it moves across the field.

 In particular, the function described by Newton's second law is simply that multiplying acceleration and mass together produces the required force (when proper units are used).
 This is admittedly a trivial calculation, but not an unimportant relationship.
-We use it here for its simplicity, but also because it will come into play later.
+We use it here for its simplicity, and also because it will come into play later.

 Note that since only $$m$$ and $$a$$ are on the left hand side of the equation, you could hide the left side behind the function notation.
 In this case: